-Legal disclaimer: This section is one family's story and how they meet the mandatory school attendance laws in Tennessee.
+Legal disclaimer: This page provides suggestions and information on how to meet the mandatory school attendance laws in Tennessee.
 It is not intended and should not be used as definitive legal advice.
 In most states, parents find a variety of legal methods to pursue the educational approach that they prefer for their child.

 Finding Support and Resources in Tennessee

 There are great sources of support both on the state level and locally for homeschoolers in Tennessee.
 You can go to the Homeschooling in Tennessee website to find your local support group chapter.
-The local YMCA was a resource for us.
-Always check your local library -- the number of programs there are amazing!
+The local YMCA is also a fantastic resource for many homeschoolers.
+Along with that, always check your local library — the number of programs there are amazing!
 And do not think that just because it is small, it does not have a website.
 Thanks to federal funding, even very small libraries do.
-We participate in a local email group; blogs have not become popular yet in the East Tennessee area.
-We also have a loose network of homeschooling parents in our area.
+Homeschoolers can also participate in local email groups.

 My daughter always liked learning, but Time4Learning has turned “like” into love!
 I’ve never seen her so excited to do lessons, before!

 It’s amazing how quickly my kids are learning difficult concepts.
 The animation really helps them apply the lessons to something tangible!

 Time4Learning’s experience shows that there is no single, best homeschool material.
 Rather than feeling torn between homeschool resources, parents should select a diverse blend of materials and activities.